ozbillwang/terraform-best-practices/README.0.11.md

 ## Use shared modules

 Manage terraform resource with shared modules, this will save a lot of coding time.
-No need re-invent the wheel!
+No need to re-invent the wheel!

 You can start from below links:

 [terraform module usage](https://www.terraform.io/docs/modules/usage.html)